 What’s the best way to prevent Kennel Cough?

-The best way to prevent Kennel Cough is through vaccination.
-The vaccine is a quick and painless procedure for your dog in the form of a nasal spray.
+The best way to prevent Kennel Cough in Worcester is through vaccination.
+The vaccine is a quick and painless procedure for your dog in the form of a nasal spray this treatment is readily available at Brentknoll Vets.

 The Kennel Cough vaccination is given once a year.
 Depending on individual circumstances it may not be given at the same time as their annual booster.
-Please contact us if you’d like more detail.
+Please contact us at Brentknoll Vets in Worcester if you’d like more detail.

 If you’re going on holiday, it’s important that your dog is vaccinated against Kennel Cough.
 Often, kennels will not accept your dog otherwise.
 Prepare in advance as the vaccination should be given at least one week before their stay for the nasal method.